EI-CoreBioinformatics/mikado/docs/Tutorial/Adapting.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Before touching the scoring file, this time we will call the Daijin configurator in order to obtain a copy of the original *D. melanogaster* scoring file.
-We will presume to have relevant proteins in "proteins.fasta" (e.g. a dataset assembled from SwissProt), and that - like for *D. melanogaster* - the acceptable intron size range is between 50 and 26,000 bps.
-As the data is quite noisy, we have to presume that there will be fragments derived from mis-alignments or genomic contamination; we will, therefore, enlarge the normal flanking area to 2000 bps.
+We will suppose to have relevant proteins in "proteins.fasta" (e.g. a dataset assembled from SwissProt), and that - like for *D. melanogaster* - the acceptable intron size range is between 50 and 26000 bps.
+As the data is quite noisy, we have to expect that there will be fragments derived from mis-alignments or genomic contamination; we will, therefore, enlarge the normal flanking area to 2000 bps.
 This will allow to catch more of these events, when we check for potential fragments in the neighbourhood of good loci.
 Regarding probable chimeric events, we will be quite aggressive - we will split any chimeric event which is not supported by a good blast hit against the database ("-m permissive").

 .. code-block:: bash